vectordotdev/vector/docs/REVIEWING.md

 we strive for 80% coverage, beyond this returns are diminishing.
 Please use your best judgment, some code requires more testing than others depending on its importance.

+For integrations, consider whether the code could be integration tested.